 Pupils at Whittingehame School working in the fields.

-Aged 15-16 years old at the time and son of the farmer who farmed Eastfield Farm on the Whittingehame estate, remembered the Whittingehame refugees very well and described his initial contacts with the children as stemming from curiosity as he and his local friends tried to find out who these refugees from the Continent were.
+Aged 15-16 at the time and the son of the farmer who farmed Eastfield Farm on the Whittingehame estate, Ivan remembers the Whittingehame refugees very well and described his initial contacts with the children as stemming from curiosity more than anything else, as he and his local friends tried to find out who these refugees from the Continent were.
 Ivan was quite a good footballer and standing watching on the touchline of the Whittingehame pitch one day, he was asked if he’d like to join in.
 This he willingly did and must have impressed because he continued to play on the Whittingehame team during many of the local matches.
 He remembers that the Captain was called Freddy, ‘...a lovely person.’
 He also recalls playing Stenton and Garvald and a number of teams that came in buses.

 Ivan Clarke at an exhibition about Whittingehame